How Does Marijuana Use Impact Child Custody?

 Recreational marijuana may be legal in California now.
 You may be able to buy it at the new pot shop in the strip mall down the way.
 But that doesn’t mean it won’t impact your custody case.
 It’s important to know the potential ramifications.
 All of them.

-How much weight it carries likely varies from one case to the next and from judge to judge.
+How much weight it carries likely varies from case to case and from judge to judge.

 If you have questions about the impact of marijuana use on a custody case, it’s probably in your best interest to talk to an attorney.
 They can offer a realistic idea of what to expect.

-But in the end, if you have serious concerns about legal marijuana and child custody, your best option is to take a break.
-Don’t give your ex any more ammunition to use against you than you have to.
+In the end, if you have serious concerns about marijuana use and custody disputes, your best option is to take a break.
+Put the bong down and don’t give your ex any more ammunition to use against you than you have to.

 Comments 1